-As you've hopefully figured out by the title, the series will consist of ...times...people...have...met... rappers, preferably in unpredictable situations.
-Meeting Kendrick Lamar backstage at a show, or during a scheduled interview, isn't a story.
-Having Kendrick Lamar crash your wedding, that's story, and while we'll be posting stories from a wide range of people, I'm kicking things off with the time I met Method Man in a suburban Domino's and he "borrowed" a dollar from me.
+As you’ve hopefully figured out by the title, the series will consist of ...times...people...have...met... rappers, preferably in unpredictable situations.
+Meeting Kendrick Lamar backstage at a show, or during a scheduled interview, isn’t a story.
+Having Kendrick Lamar crash your wedding, on the other hand, now that’s a story, and while we’ll be posting stories from a wide range of people, I’m kicking things off with the time I met Method Man in a suburban Domino’s and he “borrowed” a dollar from me.

 (Their NYC performance, not Boston, but you get the idea)

-On the drive home we realize we haven't eaten in ten hours and the only thing visible from the god forsaken stretch of highway between Foxboro and Boston is a Dominos, its sign lit up like a crusty, cheesy beacon in the desolate night.
+On the drive home, we realize we haven’t eaten in ten hours, and the only thing visible from the godforsaken stretch of highway between Foxboro and Boston is a Dominos, its sign lit up like a crusty, cheesy beacon in the desolate night.
 Dominos it is.
-We order a couple pizzas, my brother walks across the street to the 24-hour CVS to buy a couple of those $.99 cans of Arizona Iced Tea he was obsessed with at the time, and that's when they pull up.
-Two tour buses, massive, cruise ships puling into a harbor far too small to contain them.
+We order a couple of pizzas, my brother walks across the street to the 24-hour CVS to buy a couple of those $.99 cans of Arizona Iced Tea he was obsessed with at the time, and that’s when they pull up.
+Two tour buses, massive, cruise ships, puling into a harbor far too small to contain them.

 It’s the Wu-Tang Clan.